From Kleisli Categories to Commutative C*-algebras: Probabilistic Gelfand Duality: Preliminaries on C* -algebras

-The fact that dual space of $A$, given the weak-* topology is a locally convex space is standard, and only uses that $A$ is a Banach space.
+The fact that the dual space of $A$, given the weak-* topology, is a locally convex space is standard, and only uses that $A$ is a Banach space \cite[Example 1.8]{Conway90}.
 This implies that the space of states is Hausdorff.
-The space of states is closed since any net of states that converges in the weak-* topology converges to a state.
+The space of states is closed since because the positive cone in a $C^*$-algebra is closed \cite[Proposition 2.4.5 (i)]{KadisonR83}\cite[Proposition 1.6.1]{Dixmier77} and the set of linear functionals such that $\phi(1) = 1$ is weak-* closed, and the set of states is the intersection of the two.
 The space of states is also bounded as each state has norm $1$.
 Therefore the state space is a closed and bounded and hence compact by the Banach-Alaoglu Theorem. \auxproof{ Proof that a weak-* convergent net of states converges to a state:

 Let $\phi_\alpha$ be a net of states that converges to $\phi$ in the weak-* topology, i.e. for all $a \in A$, $\phi_\alpha(a)$ converges to $\phi(a)$ in $\C$. \begin{itemize} \item Preservation of unit: We have that $\phi_\alpha(1) = 1$ for all $\alpha$, so $\phi(1) = 1$. \item Positivity: Let $p \in A$ be a positive element.
 We have that $\phi_\alpha(p) \in [0,\infty)$ for all $\alpha$, and $[0,\infty)$ is a closed subset of $\C$, and so $\phi(p) \in [0,\infty)$ as well. \end{itemize} }